What positions exist at camp?

 What does staff training entail?

-Staff training in 2021 will be two weeks long.
-It is a time to get to know the other staff, to learn more about how Friends Camp operates, and to participate in training activities that prepare you for caring for kids.
+Staff training is one week long, and an important time to get to know the other staff, to learn more about how Friends Camp operates, and to participate in training activities that prepare you for caring for kids.